 Connected homes are the wave of the future, and automated home security systems are no exception.
 In terms of home monitoring or deterring crime, combining home automation and security is the way to go: you can program, monitor and control your security system remotely or by using an in-home dashboard.
 These systems, such as Constellation’s home security hub Constellation Connect, connect with equipment like high-decibel alarms, certain types of security cameras, home automation locks (smart locks), motion sensors, control panels, and apps.
 If you want to invest in a home automation security system, you first need to decide how your system will be installed.

-When you get a home security system, you have to install it—whether you do it yourself or call in a pro.
+When you get a home security system, you must install it—whether you do it yourself or have someone set it up for you.
 There are advantages to both DIY (Do-It-Yourself) home security systems and professionally-installed systems.
 Here’s a quick overview so you can make an informed decision.

 - You could save money.
 By choosing a DIY home security system, and installing your security system’s equipment and control panel yourself, you could drastically cut down the initial cost of your automated home security system.

 - You have more control.
 With DIY, you can customize and adjust your system as needed.
 Add sensors or cameras as your needs change.
 You may also be able to integrate DIY home security equipment with your existing smart home products.

 - You can do things on your own time.
 No appointments needed, and no need to be home during normal business hours.
 With DIY, you can install your system on your schedule and at your pace, be it at sunrise, sunset or anytime in between—seven days a week.